grechaw/dear_programmer/A_Few_Thoughts_1.md

 Not understanding any of the above will be a serious handicap.

-##don't just push the bits - learn some philosophy, ethics and psychology
+## Don't just push bits - learn some philosophy, ethics and psychology

 Clearly coding has a mathematical basis but humans use your code.